 We will be in touch when your account is activated.

 If your archive had data in the legacy A2A system, you will see these collections when you login to the system.

 Manorial Documents Register in Discovery

 The Manorial Documents Register (MDR) is an index to English and Welsh manorial records, providing brief descriptions of documents and details of their locations in public and private hands.
-It is partially computerised improving both the quality and quantity of the available information and providing wider access to this resource.
-The remaining non-computerised English counties are available in hard copy format in the Map and Large Document Reading Room at The National Archives.
+We have now completed our programme to improve the quality and quantity of the available information and to make the register available online within Discovery.

-We will continue to take in information which will allow us to provide accurate and up to date information about manorial records and their locations.
-Any change in ownership of manorial records must be notified to the Secretary of the Historical Manuscripts Commission (HMC) and Head of Archives Sector Development at The National Archives by the new owner, as stated in the Manorial Document Rules.
+We will continue to take in information that will allow us to provide accurate and up-to-date information about manorial records and their locations.
+The new owner of manorial documents must report any change of ownership to the Secretary of the Historical Manuscripts Commission (HMC) and Head of Archives Sector Development at The National Archives, as stated in the Manorial Document Rules.